 AJEC is a refereed journal.
 Articles are sent to at least two scholars with relevant experience and expertise.
 Referees are asked to advise the editors whether the article should be published and, if so, with what recommended changes.
 The editors respond to the author with their decision and a list of any changes needed for the article to be accepted for publication.
 They also send the anonymous referees' comments to the author.

 Manuscripts that have been accepted for publication but do not conform to the style guide may be rejected or returned to the author for amendment.
 The editors also reserve the right to alter usage to conform to the style guide issued by the publishers.
 Authors may not supply new materials or request major alterations following the copyediting stage, so please ensure that all text is final upon acceptance.
 Contributors will receive one free copy of the relevant issue.

 AJEC BRITISH-ENGLISH STYLE GUIDE

-The AJEC style guide is based on the Oxford Guide to Style (OGS), with some deviations for house preferences.
+The AJEC style guide is based on The Oxford Guide to Style (OGS), with some deviations for house preferences.
 The journal uses British punctuation and spelling, following The Oxford English Dictionary (OED).
-Please refer to the following for a summary of key stylistic requirements
+Please refer to the AJEC Style Guide (PDF) for a summary of key stylistic requirements.